MonsieurETH/merak/README.md

 Merak is an experimental programming language for the EVM based on [Liquid Types](https://goto.ucsd.edu/~rjhala/liquid/liquid_types.pdf) (Logically Qualified Data Types) and [Typestate](https://ieeexplore.ieee.org/document/6312929).

 The main goal of Merak, apart from being a side project that I find really fun, is to explore ideas that can improve the reliability of smart contracts in EVM.
+It's to be expected that the code will be messy, not idiomatically correct and not performant.

 ### Liquid types